cdauth/json-stream-es/README.md

 Like [`parseJsonStream`](#parsejsonstream), but emits a stream of `{ value: JsonValue; path: Array<string | number> }` instead, where `path` is the path of object property keys and array element indexes of each value.
 This allows you to to access the property keys when streaming a JSON object.

+Also see [Getting object keys](#getting-object-keys) for usage instructions.

 #### `parseNestedJsonStream`

 `parseNestedJsonStream(selector: JsonPathSelectorExpression | undefined, options?: { multi?: boolean }): TransformStream<string, ReadableStream<JsonValue> & { path: JsonPath }>`

 A convenience function to parse a stringified JSON stream, select certain arrays and/or objects emit a nested stream for each of them emitting their values/elements. `selector` needs to be a [JSON path selector](#json-path-selector) that selects one or more objects/values whose values/elements should be streamed.
-If `multi` is true, no error will be thrown if the input contains zero or more than one JSON values on the root level.
+If `multi` is true, no error will be thrown if the input contains zero or more than one JSON documents.
 For multi streams, `selector` can undefined to select the root values themselves.

 Under the hood, creates a transformer chain of a [`JsonParser`](#jsonparser), [`JsonPathDetector`](#jsonpathdetector), [`JsonPathSelector`](#jsonpathselector) and [`JsonPathStreamSplitter`](#jsonpathstreamsplitter), and then pipes each sub stream through [`JsonDeserializer`](#jsondeserializer).

+Also see [Consuming multiple nested objects/arrays](#consuming-multiple-nested-objectsarrays) for usage instructions.

 #### `parseNestedJsonStreamWithPaths`